Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 </details>

-### Grant effective permission on a SharePoint site to the service principal
+### Grant effective permission on a SharePoint site to the managed identity

 Navigate to the [Enterprise applications in the Entra ID portal](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/) > Set the filter `Application type` to `Managed Identities` > Click on your managed identity and note its `Application ID`.
 In this tutorial, it is `3150363e-afbe-421f-9785-9d5404c5ae34`.